Magnus von Levetzow: Nazi Germany

-On 15 February 1933, two weeks after the Nazi seizure of power, Levetzow was appointed Police President of the Berlin police in place of Kurt Melcher by Reichskommissar for the Prussian Interior Ministry, Hermann Göring.
+On 15 February 1933, two weeks after the Nazi seizure of power, Levetzow was appointed police president of the Berlin police in place of Kurt Melcher by Reichskommissar for the Prussian Interior Ministry, Hermann Göring.
 In this post, Levetzow played a key role in purging the Berlin police of Nazi opponents and in setting up the Gestapo under Rudolf Diels.
 In addition, he was involved in plans for establishing the Columbia concentration camp in Berlin to imprison opponents of the regime in the spring of 1933.
-On 15 November 1933 Göring, now Prussian Minister President, appointed Levetzow to the recently reconstituted Prussian State Council.
+On 15 November 1933, Göring, now Prussian Minister President, appointed Levetzow to the recently reconstituted Prussian State Council.

 Levetzow was an opponent of lawless violence and antisemitism, and often came into conflict with the more radical Berlin Sturmabteilung (SA) leadership, as well as with Berlin Gauleiter Joseph Goebbels who had been trying to have him replaced since from at least November 1934.
 On 13 July 1935, the Party publicized an incident in which Jewish patrons booed a film with antisemitic themes at a Berlin movie theater.
 Goebbels' propaganda newspaper, Der Angriff organized a counter-demonstration for 15 July and invited public participation.
 That evening the so-called "Kurfürstendamm riots" took place, in which 200 Nazis vandalized Jewish-owned businesses and randomly and violently assaulted Jews on the street and in cafes along the fashionable thoroughfare.
 This attracted much international condemnation and Goebbels, who had helped instigate the outburst of violence, skillfully deflected the responsibility onto Levetzow, whom Der Angriff blamed for a failure to maintain public order.
-On 19 July 1935, Levetzow was removed from the post of Police President and replaced by Potsdam Police Chief Wolf-Heinrich Graf von Helldorff, who until March had been the commander of the SA in the Berlin-Brandenburg area.
+On 19 July 1935, Levetzow was removed from the post of police president and replaced by the police chief of Potsdam, Wolf-Heinrich Graf von Helldorff, who until March had been the commander of the SA in the Berlin-Brandenburg area.

 Though Levetzow retained his seat on the Prussian State Council, he played no prominent role in government.
 He returned to the aircraft industry, managing the Berlin office of the Bremen-based Weser Flugzeugbau aircraft manufacturing company.
 He died in Berlin in March 1939.